 - Manage vital signs and symptoms with medications as needed

 - Address endothelial dysfunction

 - Motivate physical activity

 Naturopathic doctors spend between one and two hours with patients in an initial appointment, and a good portion of this time is dedicated to identifying sources of inflammation.
-Trained to be “inflammation hunters,” NDs perform amethodical review of yourmajor bodilysystems (skin, digestion, joints, respiratory, etc.).
+Trained to be “inflammation hunters,” NDs perform a methodical review of your major bodily systems (skin, digestion, joints, respiratory, etc.).
 They will also ask detailed questions about your diet and physical activity, and discuss your main stressors and coping strategies.

-Naturopathic doctors will match diagnostic lab tests tofindings from your intake in order to determine what is causing your symptoms.
-They will be individualized, and may include the following:
+Naturopathic doctors will match diagnostic lab tests to findings from your intake in order to help determine what is causing your symptoms.
+They will be individualized and may include the following:

 - Full glucose panel

 Management of vital signs and symptoms with medications as needed